ethanncai/COMP5523/report.md

 The camera subsystem is implemented in `CameraController.swift`, which wraps `AVCaptureSession` and preferentially selects a wide-angle or ultra-wide camera so that both the user's hand and the target object remain visible in the same frame.

-Captured frames flow through `AsyncStream<CMSampleBuffer>` → `AsyncStream<CVImageBuffer>` with `.bufferingNewest(1)`, meaning only the latest frame is retained.
+Captured frames flow through `AsyncStream<CMSampleBuffer>` → `AsyncStream<CVImageBuffer>` with `.bufferingNewest(1)`, which means only the latest frame is retained.
 This avoids accumulating lag during slower inference or speech playback. `VideoFrameView.swift` renders the preview, while `ContentView` independently stores `latestFrame` for inference, keeping display and model logic decoupled.
 On iOS, `AVCaptureDevice.RotationCoordinator` dynamically corrects orientation as the device moves.

 ### 2.4 Continuous Guidance Loop

 The core runtime behavior is the continuous guidance loop in `startGuidanceLoop()`.
 After the user speaks a command, the app repeatedly reads the latest frame, constructs a prompt, calls remote inference, speaks the returned instruction aloud, and waits until playback finishes before starting the next iteration.
 The user can stop guidance at any time via `stopGuidance()`, which cancels the task and resets all state.

-The loop is intentionally serial: the next request is never sent while the previous instruction is still being spoken.
-This sacrifices some throughput but prevents overlapping commands from confusing the user, which is critical in an assistive context.

 ### 2.5 Prompt Construction and Response Constraints